 If a person has lighter or darker skin patches, this may signify a skin pigmentation disorder.
 Type of skin pigmentation disorder include:

-Melasma.
-This is a common skin condition that usually affects facial skin and causes brown patches.
-It affects women more often than men.
+- Melasma: This is a common skin condition that usually affects facial skin and causes brown patches.
+It affects females more often than males.
 Triggers of melasma can include sun exposure and hormonal changes.

 Some types of skin rash can also cause patches of discolored skin.
 These include:

-- Rosacea.
-This is a chronic skin condition that can cause raised patches of red skin and pus-filled lesions.
+- Rosacea: This is a chronic skin condition that can cause patches of red skin and pus-filled lesions.
 It typically affects the forehead, cheeks, and nose.

-- Psoriasis.
-This is a skin condition that causes silvery-red, crusty, flaky patches of skin, which can appear anywhere on the body.
+- Psoriasis: This is a skin condition that often causes silvery-red, crusty, flaky patches of skin, which can appear anywhere on the body.
+On darker skin types, psoriasis may appear brown, gray, or purple.
 Doctors believe that psoriasis may result from a problem with the immune system.

 Certain skin infections may also cause discoloration, such as:

-- Tinea versicolor.
-This is a fungal skin infection that can cause patches of skin to become lighter or darker.
+- Tinea versicolor: Also known as pityriasis versicolor, this is a fungal skin infection that can cause patches of skin to become lighter or darker.
 These patches usually develop slowly and can sometimes merge to form larger patches.
 Tinea versicolor tends to affect the trunk, neck, and upper arms.

-- Ringworm.
-Also known as tinea, this is a fungal skin infection that causes red or silver ring-shaped patches of skin.
+- Ringworm: Also known as tinea, this is a fungal skin infection that causes red, silver, brown, or gray ring-shaped patches of skin.
 These patches may be scaly, dry, or itchy.
 Ringworm can appear on most parts of the body, including the scalp, groin, feet, hands, and nails.

 In rare cases, skin cancer can cause patches of discoloration.
 Types of skin cancer include:

-- Actinic keratosis.
-These are dry, scaly, pre-cancerous skin patches.
-Without treatment, they may progress to squamous cell carcinoma.
+- Actinic keratosis: While not a type of skin cancer, actinic keratosis are dry, scaly, pre-cancerous skin patches.
+Without treatment, actinic keratosis may progress to squamous cell carcinoma.

-- Basal cell carcinoma.
-These are flesh-colored, pearl-like, pink skin patches or bumps.
+- Basal cell carcinoma: These are often flesh-colored, pearl-like, pink skin patches or bumps.
+However, they may also appear brown or pink.
 Basal cell carcinomas are the most common form of skin cancer.

-- Squamous cell carcinoma.
-These are red bumps, sores, or scaly patches, which may heal and then re-open.
+- Squamous cell carcinoma: These are usually red, brown, or gray bumps, sores, or scaly patches, which may heal and then re-open.
 Squamous cell carcinomas are the second most common type of skin cancer.

-- Melanoma.
-This cancer may develop in existing moles or appear as new dark spots.
+- Melanoma: This cancer may develop in existing moles or appear as new dark spots.
+However, they can also appear as pink spots.
 Melanomas are the most severe form of skin cancer, and early diagnosis and prompt treatment are crucial.